 However, you may be able to receive more than one payment of the Supplement for each person which you get the Carer Allowance for.

 There is no need to apply for the Supplement, it will automatically be paid into your bank account.

 If you share care of a person with someone who is not your partner, the Supplement will be split between you based on how much of the care you provide.

 You can also get the Pensioner Education Supplement to study an approved course if you receive the Carer Payment.

 This could be important support if caring for your loved one with disability has caused you to need to retrain for a different type of work.

-For full time students the Supplement (as at 25 October 2021) is $62.40 a fortnight and the rate drops to $31.20 if you are studying part time with less than half of the regular course load.
+For full-time students, the Supplement (as at March 2022) is $62.40 a fortnight and the rate drops to $31.20 if you are studying part-time with less than half of the regular course load.

 What if my situation changes?